Catherine Grand: Parisian courtesan

-A beautiful blonde, musical and clever, Catherine became a very fashionable courtesan, and was often referred to as "le indienne".
+A beautiful blonde, musical and clever, Catherine became a very fashionable courtesan, and was often referred to as "l'indienne".
 Catherine served as companion to Claude Antoine de Valdec de Lessart, Édouard Dillon, Louis Monneron, François-Auguste Fauveau de Frénilly and others.
 In later years, Édouard Colmache would describe her thus:

 Madame Grand had the kind of beauty which is the rarest and most admired in Europe.
 She was tall and slight, with that languor in her carriage peculiar to creole ladies; her eyes were well open and affectionate, her features delicate, her golden hair playing in numberless curls, set off a forehead as white as a lily.

 Catherine fled to Britain in 1792 during the French Revolution, but returned to Paris in 1797.
 In 1798 she was arrested on suspicion of being a foreign agent, but was released upon the intervention of French Foreign Minister Charles Maurice de Talleyrand.
 In a letter to Paul Barras, Talleyrand describes her as "an Indian, very beautiful, very idle, one of the laziest women I have ever known."